Tiny-Earth/DemoSite/site/src/intro.md

 - Infuse scientific thinking into teaching and learning.
 - Increase diversity in STEM.

-Embedded in this undertaking is a challenge to all scientists to bring to teaching the critical thinking, rigor, creativity, and spirit of experimentation that defines research (Handelsman et al., 2004).
+Embedded in this undertaking is a challenge to all scientists to bring to teaching the critical thinking, rigor, creativity, and spirit of experimentation that defines research [handelsman_scientific_2004](@cite).

 Scientific teaching also posits that teaching science should capture the spirit of discovery in the classroom in ways that are accessible to all students.
 Teaching scientifically supports student learning, brings joy to teaching, and leads to increased diversity in STEM.